2 Line (Sound Transit): Route

 The tracks continue onto an elevated viaduct that travels over Interstate 405 and turn north over the Eastside Rail Corridor.
 Trains reach Wilburton station, on the north side of Northeast 8th Street, and follow the Eastside Rail Corridor while descending to ground level near Lake Bellevue.
 At Northeast 12th Street, the tracks turn east, while the Eastside Rail Corridor continues north along another set of tracks leading to Link's East operations and maintenance facility.
 Trains continue into a trench with a station at 120th Avenue, in the center of the Spring District development.
 The tracks cross over Kelsey Creek and return to street level at BelRed station, traveling northeast in the median of Northeast Spring Boulevard and 136th Place Northeast.
 After crossing Northeast 20th Street, trains ascend onto an elevated guideway that follows the south side of State Route 520, crossing over the 148th Avenue Northeast interchange and stopping at Overlake Village station.
 The 2 Line then descends to ground level and turns north along the freeway and approaches its initial terminus at Redmond Technology station, located at Northeast 40th Street on the Microsoft Redmond campus.
-The Downtown Redmond Extension will continue along State Route 520 towards downtown Redmond, stopping at a station northeast of Marymoor Park.
+The Downtown Redmond Extension continues along State Route 520 towards downtown Redmond, stopping at a station northeast of Marymoor Park.
 The extension then turns west, crossing under the freeway, and terminates at Downtown Redmond station near the intersection of Cleveland Street and 166th Avenue Northeast.